 This analysis represents the first-ever estimate of inadequate micronutrient intakes globally, across diverse subpopulations.
-While previous global analyses have focused on a selection of commonly studied nutrients–including vitamin A, iron, zinc, and iodine–our analysis adds additional and important nutrients, like vitamin B12, selenium, and calcium.
-We have made our code and underlying data freely available so that others can use and build upon these results.
-We hope that the added precision and scope of this analysis improves our understanding of global micronutrient inadequacy so that public health interventions can be better equipped to address deficiencies.
+We have made our code and underlying data publicly available so that others can use and build upon these results.
+We hope that this analysis improves our understanding of global micronutrient inadequacy so that public health interventions can be better equipped to address deficiencies.
+We envision this research providing invaluable information for researchers, policy makers, public health specialists, and other stakeholders involved in nutrition and food system interventions.
+These data can provide insight into the critical micronutrient gaps that may afflict particular regions and sub-populations and can also act as a call-to-action for locations without necessary data to calculate these estimates, like in many small island developing states in the Pacific.
+Future research on the role of fortification, supplementation, and other broad-scope nutrition and food system interventions can be used to calculate the public health gains associated with such actions.

 Acknowledgements

-Simone Passarelli was supported by the National Institutes of Health (NIH) Training Grant
+Simone Passarelli was supported by National Institutes of Health (NIH) Training Grant

 2T32DK007703-26 in Academic Nutrition.
 Ty Beal was supported by contributions from the Dutch Ministry of Foreign Affairs.

+Contributors

+SP, CMF, TB, and CDG conceived the analysis and contributed to the design of the methodology.
+SP and CMF performed the analysis and wrote the initial draft of the manuscript.
+All authors reviewed and edited the initial draft.
+CMF built the R Shiny web application.
+All of the authors accessed and verified the data and decided to submit the manuscript.

+Declaration of Interests

+The authors have no interests to declare.

+Data Sharing Statement

+All data and code are available on GitHub here: https://github.com/cfree14/global_intake_inadequacies.

 References